 Understanding Japan’s Regulatory Framework

-While the PMDA primarily handles the scientific evaluation of drugs, the MHLW is responsible for final approvals and policy-making.
-This dual structure ensures a thorough examination and a high standard for drug approvals.
+While the PMDA handles the scientific evaluation of drugs, reviews applications, conducts facility inspections, and monitors post-marketing safety, the MHLW is responsible for final approvals and broader health policy issues, including drug pricing

 Emphasizing Collaboration, Transparency, and Patient Safety